 1. Purpose.
-These regulations establish policy and prescribe certain procedures relative to the several basic aspects of command within the Army.
+This regulation establishes policy and prescribes certain procedures relative to the several basic aspects of command within the Army.

 2. Elements of command.
 The key factors of command covered herein are command authority and responsibility, rank and precedence, command and other channels, enlisted aspects of command, and military discipline.
 Additional guidance on these matters is covered by the various publications listed in DA Pam 310-3.